jpcaparas/laravel-passport-demo/readme.md

 Visit the application on your browser and follow the instructions.
 You should now be able to make an API call to the OAuth2-protected `api/user` endpoint **but** with the convenience of the access token being part of the cookie sent with every XMLHttpRequest.

+Note: You will be presented with a basic auth prompt.
+The credentials should be `jp@pixelfusion.co.nz` / `secret`.

 ### Gotchas